 Illustration: Damaged villi, a gateway for pathogens

 Inflammation always causes a weak area in the intestinal wall.
-In cases of severe dysbiosis this can be seen in necropsies with the naked eye.
-On a cellular level the effects can range from imperfectly closed tight junctions, over reduced mucus, loss of gut structure (decreased villi length and crypt depth), all the way to open lesions.
-These weakened areas make is much easier for pathobionts such as Enterococcus cecorum or Campylobacter to translocate past the epithelial wall.
+In cases of severe dysbiosis, this can be seen in necropsies with the naked eye.
+On a cellular level, the effects can range from imperfectly closed tight junctions, over reduced mucus, loss of gut structure (decreased villi length and crypt depth) to open lesions.
+These weakened areas make it much easier for pathobionts such as Enterococcus cecorum or Campylobacter to translocate past the epithelial wall.
 While pathobionts are frequently present in broilers, they become a severe problem when they translocate.
 At the same time, additional substances such as mycotoxins or contaminants will transverse into the animal at a higher rate when inflammation has weakened the structures.

 There are a variety of tests in use to evaluate pro- and anti-inflammatory responses.
-Natural periods of high inflammation risk can also be used (i.e. weaning in piglets).
-The best standard to evaluate anti-inflammatory effects is to induce inflammation, with TNBS (Foligné et. al 2012) for example, and control the harmful effects with a known and clearly defined anti-inflammatory drug such as prednisolone.
-In the cited study, the test substance PB6 spores (CLOSTAT ®) was directly compared to prednisolone with significantly positive results.
-Equally specific essential oils, such as ORSENTIAL, also show promise to have anti-inflammatory effects.
+Natural periods of high-inflammation risk can also be used (i.e. weaning in piglets).
+The best standard to evaluate anti-inflammatory effects is to induce inflammation, with 2,4,6-trinitro benzene sulfonic acid TNBS (Foligné et. al 2012) for example, and control the harmful effects with a known and clearly defined anti-inflammatory drug such as prednisolone.
+In the cited study, the test substance PB6 spores (CLOSTAT™) was directly compared to prednisolone with significantly positive results.
+Equally specific essential oils, such as ORSENTIAL, also exhibited anti-inflammatory effects.

-Inflammation directly affects productivity, the health status of the final product (e.g. potential invasive salmonella or campylobacter) and animal welfare.
+Inflammation directly affects productivity, the health status of the final product (e.g. potential invasive Salmonella or Campylobacter) and animal welfare.
 The best solution utilizes natural feed additives that have proven ROI.
 Anti-inflammatory solutions will have a positive impact on economics and health while targeting the exact cause of excessive inflammation.
 However, due to the multi-factorial nature of inflammation, a complete solution should ideally rely on more than one substance.
-Genetics, intelligent mycotoxin management by binding mycotoxins in the animal rather than mitigating the effects afterwards (e.g. Toxfin™), and managing the microbiome to prevent dysbiosis should all be considered.
-CLOSTAT has shown its efficacy in managing dysbiosis and inflammation in several studies (Abdelqader, et al. 2012 and Foligné et. al 2012).
+Genetics, intelligent mycotoxin management by binding mycotoxins in the animal rather than mitigating the effects afterward (e.g. TOXFIN®), and managing the microbiome to prevent dysbiosis should all be considered.
+CLOSTAT™ has shown its efficacy in managing dysbiosis and inflammation in several studies (Abdelqader, et al. 2012 and Foligné et. al 2012).
 Inflammation can only be managed successfully if several of the factors that trigger it are actively managed.